Pastor - Northern Peru

 Testimony of Conversion

-Thanks to the grace of God, I had the privilege of being raised in a Christian home where the seed of the Word of God was sewn from a very early age.
-At the age of fourteen, after hearing my father teach the Gospel for many years as a pastor, I came to the knowledge of the truth and was brought to repentance.
-From the time of my conversion my father discipled me and helped me become equipped in the Word of God, and I was later baptized.
+By the grace of God, I had the privilege of being raised in a Christian home where the seed of the Word of God was sewn from a very early age.
+When I was fourteen, after hearing my father teach the Gospel for many years as a pastor, I came to the knowledge of the truth and was brought to repentance.
+From the time of my conversion my father discipled me and helped me become equipped in the Word, and I was later baptized.
 It was obvious that the Lord was working in my life.
 I was fearful of sinning or doing anything that was not in obedience to the Lord, and unlike before, I began to obey my parents.
 The Lord gave me a love for sharing the Gospel with my lost friends at school.

-This stage of my life lasted until I was a young man, but I was greatly affected by the fact that there were very few young men at my church and the friends I had at school were not believers.
-I was eventually influenced by my unbelieving friends and I fell into many of the sins that they were living in.
-When I had finished my studies I traveled to Lima, the capital of Peru.
+This stage of my life lasted until I was a young man, but I was greatly influenced by the fact that there were very few young men at my church and the friends I had at school were not believers.
+I was eventually pulled away by my unbelieving friends and I fell into many of the sins that they were living in.
+When I had finished my studies in school I moved to Lima, the capital of Peru.
 I was very far from my parents and from God and I walked as an errant man, lost in the world.
 However, even in the midst of this stage of my life, there remained a remorse for the sin in which I was living and my conscience continually bore witness against me.
 While pursuing pleasure apart from God I felt terrible, yet I continued to live this way for two years.

 One day my father came to visit me from the mountains, and he made a proposal to me.
 He asked if I would be willing to return with him to the North to begin a business together in the port city of Paita.
 I accepted his offer and returned.
 While working with him in our business I began attending one of the only evangelical churches in the city.
 Almost immediately I was put in charge of the young people in the church and many people considered me a very good leader and example to follow.
 However, they did not know that the Christianity that I was living was fictitious and superficial.
 My heart and strength were devoted one hundred percent to my business, and my life was only vanity (Ecclesiastes 2:11).